drewww/prism/README.markdown

 **prism** is a roguelike game engine written in [Lua](https://www.lua.org/) for use with [LÖVE](https://love2d.org/), inspired by Bob Nystrom's [talk](https://www.youtube.com/watch?v=JxI3Eu5DPwE) on roguelike architecture.
 It utilizes the **command pattern** and **composition** to provide a modular, extensible foundation for creating turn-based games.

+While its core is opinionated, prism is largely unopinionated in specific game mechanics, allowing for diverse implementations like 4-way or 8-way gridded movement, classic roguelike turns, time-based schedulers, or action points, without dictating elements such as inventories or spells.
+We provide some common sense implementations of things like message logs and inventories in the prism/extra repo.

 Released under the **MIT License**, prism is free to use for both personal and commercial projects.

 ## Features